 According to Lithuanian law, dividends may be declared by a decision of the General Meeting of Shareholders and paid for the full financial year and for period, shorter than the financial year.
 Dividends paid for the full financial year shall be declared by a decision of the annual General Meeting of Shareholders based on the proposal of the Management Board on the distribution of profit.
-A decision to pay dividends for the financial year may not be adopted if the company is a liabilities, which are overdue at the adoption of the decision regarding dividend payment, if the company's distributable result of the respective financial year is negative (i. e. losses were incurred), and if the equity capital of the company is below or as a result of the dividend payment would fall below the total amount of the registered capital and reserves formed in the company (the legal reserve, the revaluation reserve and the reserve for acquisition of own shares of the company).
+A decision to pay dividends for the financial year may not be adopted if the company has liabilities, which are overdue at the adoption of the decision regarding dividend payment, if the company is below or as a result of the dividend payment would fall below the total amount of the registered capital and reserves formed in the company (the legal reserve, the revaluation reserve for acquisition of own shares of the company).
 As indicated above, dividends may also be paid for the period shorter than a financial year.
 In this case, the shareholders holding not less than 1/3 of all votes shall request payment of dividends and an interim financial statement shall be prepared.
 Decision to pay dividends for the period shorter than a financial year may not be adopted if the company has liabilities, which are overdue at the adoption of the decision regarding dividend payment or the company, upon payment of dividend, will be not able to fulfil its financial obligations for the current financial year, or if the company suffers losses at the end of a respective accounting period.

-According to German law, German law, German limited liability companies may pay dividends and make other distributions to shareholders only if the payments do not violate the capital maintenance rules.
+According to German law, German limited liability companies may pay dividends and make other distributions to shareholders only if the payments do not violate the capital maintenance rules.
 Pursuant to such capital maintenance rules, payments to shareholders may not be made to the extent that the funds are needed to maintain the company's registered share capital unless a domination or profit and loss pooling agreement within the meaning of Section 291 of the German Stock Companies Act (Aktiengesetz) has been concluded.

 Therefore, the Company's financial position is dependent on the subsidiaries' ability to pay dividends.
 Furthermore, the ability to pay dividends is also restricted by contractual covenants binding on the Group companies.